Taf-s/Taf-s/README.md

 ## Aspiring software developer

-I am an aspiring software developer currently studying at I am proficient in **HTML**, **CSS**, **Javascript** and **Tailwind**
+I am an aspiring software developer currently studying at CodeSpace Academy.
+My goal is to gain as much experience and skills as I can, whilst making a positive impact in the work environment.
+Diligent, hardworking, and creative.
+I am a cheerful and charismatic individual with the ability to interact easily with others, whilst displaying an appealing sense of humor.

-   0713983392
+I am proficient in **HTML**, **CSS**, **Javascript** and **Tailwind**

+   071 398 3392

    tafara.sithole@gmail.com